DynaPlex/DynaPlex/docs/reference/api/runtime.md

-# API reference — `dynaplex.runtime`
+# Advanced runtime

 Advanced runtime primitives, for authors of custom algorithm harnesses.
-Everyday modelling and solving does not need anything on this page.
+Everything on this page lives in `dynaplex.runtime`.
+Everyday modelling and solving does not need anything here.

 ## Engine